femtovg/femtovg/book/src/1_getting_started/1_setting_up.md

-# Creating an OpenGL Context
+# Setting Up

 Femtovg uses OpenGL to talk to the GPU.
 We'll need to give Femtovg an [OpenGL context](https://www.khronos.org/opengl/wiki/OpenGL_Context) – an object that stores a bunch of stuff needed to draw things.
+Then, we can create a Canvas to draw things on!

+## Creating an OpenGL Context

 > If you're new to graphics, maybe this part will feel a bit overwhelming.
 Don't worry, we'll wrap all the weird code in a function and never worry about it again.